alfred-s/presentations/README.md

  * This is a vary basic template for latex presentations, including figures, formulas and tables.
  * Based on yet another template.

+fluctuation_dissipation_theorem:
+ * Presentation for termpaper on the *Fluctutation-Dissipation Theorem*.

 functional_microcircuits:
  * Talk concerning feature specific networks and the changing structure after the onset of visual stimuli, given for